adrianobrito/buzz/README.md

 ).get();
 ```

 The result doesn't sound good, and the code above is very wordy.
 Buzz provides some matchers that could give us better results in terms of expressivity.
-The matchers is some premade conditionals which could attend some specific necessity.
+The matchers are some premade conditionals which could attend some specific necessity.
 Let's see how good the code became using Buzz Matchers.

 ```java
 // Filter the list and get a sublist with elements less than 2